hylabob/gitskills/README.md

-Creating a new branch is quick.
+reating a new branch is quick & simple.